-This museum at Miami in the Rural Municipality of Thompson, occupying a former Anglican church dating from 1908, is open from June to September on weekend afternoons (2 to 5 PM), and at other times by appointment.
+This museum at Miami in the Rural Municipality of Thompson occupies the former St. James Anglican church, dating from 1908, and the former Albert School, dating from 1953.
+A highlight is a reproduction of a mosasaur (Tylosaurus pembinensis) fossil that was excavated in the region.
+The museum is open from June to September on weekend afternoons (2 to 5 PM) and at other times by appointment.
 In front of the museum is a monument commemorating the early pioneers of the area, unveiled in 1985 during the celebration of Miami’s centenary.
-Also at the site is the building for Albert School.

 Miami Museum (October 2010)